-The following are the top Transbay DTX Project risks, and their associated unmitigated risk scores as recorded in the DTX Risk Register Update meeting in July 2024:
+The following are the top Transbay DTX Project risks, and their associated unmitigated risk scores as recorded in the DTX Risk Register Update meeting in September 2024:

-Risk ID Description CR13 Failure to secure cut and cover off-street muck-out staging area and having to muck out through ports in decking.
-CR3 Delay in acquisition of funding - risk that 100% committed funding plan is not identified by time of FFGA approval (2025).
-45 Addition of floating slab to minimize operating train noise and vibration.
-3 Premium for work adjacent to operating tracks.
-180 Delay to permitting over disagreement on ownership and liability of relocated utilities.
+Risk ID Description CR13 Failure to secure cut and cover off-street muck-out staging area and having to muck out through ports in decking CR3 Delay in acquisition of funding - risk that 100% committed funding plan is not identified by time of FFGA approval (2027).
+45 Addition of floating slab to minimize operating train noise and vibration 3 Premium for work adjacent to operating tracks.
+77 Permanent sewer configuration in flux; causes redesign of the 4 th and Townsend Station Design.
+16